CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_mac.md

     ```

-    If you would like to use the omnipose models in cellpose, ensure you have cellpose 1.0.2 (you should by default if you've used our environment yml) and enter on the command line (in your activated environment):
+    If you would like to use the omnipose models in cellpose, ensure you have cellpose 1.0.2 (you should by default if you've used the CellProfiler_plugins_mac.yml file to generate the environment) and enter on the command line (in your activated environment):

     ```
     pip install omnipose